ingleseben/Material-Design-3-Dynamic-Mobile-Dashboard/README.md

 # 💖 Support My Work

+If you want to hire me to make your personal dashboard you can hit me up in [Reddit](https://www.reddit.com/u/ElementZoom/s/dr4NN0mTtj)

-If you enjoy my projects and find them useful, consider supporting me on [Ko-fi](https://ko-fi.com/ElementZoom).
+Or you support me on [Ko-fi](https://ko-fi.com/ElementZoom).
 Your support helps me keep creating and sharing more awesome open-source tools! ✨

 Thank you for being part of this journey 🚀